High Availability

 • pfsync for state table synchronization

-Though often erroneously called a “CARP Cluster”, two or more redundant firewalls are more aptly titled a “High Availability Cluster” or “HA Cluster”, since CARP is only one of several technologies used to achieve High Availability with pfSense software, and in the future CARP could be swapped for a different redundancy protocol.
+This should not be called a “CARP Cluster”.
+CARP is only one of several technologies used to achieve High Availability with pfSense software, and in the future CARP could be swapped for a different redundancy protocol.

 It is important to distinguish between the three functions (IP address redundancy, configuration synchronization, and state table synchronization), because they happen in different places.
-Configuration synchronization and state synchronization happen on the sync interface, directly communicating between firewall units.
+Configuration synchronization and state synchronization happen on the sync interface, directly communicating between firewall nodes.
 CARP heartbeats are sent on each interface with a CARP VIP.
 Failover signaling does not happen on the sync interface, but rather it happens on every CARP-enabled interface.

 See also